zorn/coursedreamers.com/content/posts/2023/7/28/course-thoughts-fireship-svelte/index.md

 > Aside: Repetition of concepts is key to successful courses.
 In my own workshop work, each unit was a mix of brief front-of-the-class concept introductions, with me speaking and slide visuals, then the students read through the book chapter, typing out each project addition.
 That repetition of **hearing it**, **reading it** and **typing it** was a principal design pattern for how we wanted to enable student success.

+## 👎 Navigation links are in suboptimal position.

+Update (August 11, 2023): I ended up working through another class on Fireship this week and it had more descriptive notes.
+Unfortunately because the quiz and next lesson buttons live above the notes I found myself missing some of the notes.
+I'd probably move those buttons to be below the notes.

 ## 🤷‍♂️ The videos are fast.
 Too fast?

 Matching the style of the YouTube channel, the topic videos are short and fast.
 Most with a runtime of 2-3 minutes.
 I watched the videos multiple times, once to get an overview of what we were doing and then a second or third time, pausing often as I typed out the working project to follow along.